covid-19, a triggering factor

 Migraines are very variable from person to person, so it is very difficult to know immediately if it is the coronavirus.
 Nevertheless, large or small migraines linked to covid-19 often appear suddenly, and have an atypical character, with a certain fluctuance over time, just like periods of fatigue during the day.
 If in doubt, it is necessary to carry out a screening test quickly, it can be prescribed by teleconsultation.

-On the other hand, if you are infected with the virus, other symptoms associated with covid-19, such as fever and body aches, may occur during or after a migraine.
+On the other hand, if you are infected with the virus, other symptoms associated with covid-19, such as fever and body aches, may occur during or following a migraine.
 On the other hand, the fact of having sore eyes during a migraine, with photophobia in particular, is not an indicator concerning covid-19, just like vomiting and dizziness which can be present during a migraine, without link to covid-19.

-Migraines: a persistent symptom after recovery
+Migraines: a persistent symptom following recovery

 A certain proportion of patients who have been infected still experience so-called “post-covid” migraines.
-Indeed, the headaches but also the fatigue can persist even after recovery.
+Indeed, the headaches but also the fatigue can persist even following recovery.
 This phenomenon called post-covid syndrome can last from several weeks to several months.
 The duration of these symptoms is highly variable depending on the case, and we still do not know their impact on long-term health.

 What should I do if I have a migraine during Covid-19?